JoshSar-Shalom/Rom-Pixel-Display/README.md

 <br><br>
 <img src="image/Improved_D.png" width="800"/>
 <br><br>
-This variation of the D Flip-Flop is what completely fixed the skipping of instructions and allowed the assembly to run properly

 # Custom Compiler
 So the bulk of the project was utlizing the SDL2 library with C to create an interface of a 16x16 pixel grid so I could display the image in the simulator.
 The pop up window allows for blocks to be turned on and off when pressed, the bottom left of the window is (0,0) and the top right is (15,15).
 <br>